dsolstad/walkthrough-try2hack.nl/level03.md

 WRONGSITE="http://www.disney.com";
 ```

-Nevermind that Javascript you see there, it's fake, but check out that external Javascript that is camouflaged right over it:
+Nevermind that Javascript you see there.
+It's fake, but check out that external Javascript that is camouflaged right over it:

 ```html
 <script src="JavaScript"></script>